Restaurant of the Year - Alpino

 In July 2012, I returned to Ristorante Pizzeria Alpino for the first time in nine years.
 I knew even before entering what I would have.
 I'd had it for lunch a day or two earlier at a mountainside restaurant called Rifugio Alpe di Senes.
 Their stinco was a little more precious, and less rustic, than the Alpino version I'd had years ago ― but nonetheless, delicious.

 I also knew that Alpino's stinco would be enough food for me, but I also doubted I would get to return to Alpino any time soon.
 So, since I’d tasted my wife’s spinach pizza ― she had ordered the Popeye; it’s a thin-crusted cheese and tomato jobby with cooked spinach and soft, white-as-a-cloud ricotta (Euro 7,00) ― and since she loved it too much to share any more than one bite with me, I ordered for myself a pizza with mushrooms.

-Rollover this photo of Alpino's stinco di maiale to see what it looked like after I was done.
+Scroll past the photo of Alpino's stinco di maiale to see what it looked like after I was done.

 First they brought me my stinco.
 It was just as I remembered it: a big bone with tender pork that pulls off with nary a touch, rosemary in the jus, and a slice of polenta.
 A true culinary miracle.